-Side Porch Sangria Recipe
+Apricot and White Wine Side Porch Sangria

 From Maggie Hoffman: "Sangria just calls out for experimentation, and there’s no reason to feel tethered to a ho-hum mix of wine and fruit.
 In this fruity-but-bitter rendition, Dorothy Elizabeth of Straylight in New York brings out the juicy flavors of Sauvignon Blanc by adding fresh grapefruit juice and citrusy Aperol, bracing Campari, and rich Italian vermouth.
 Boxed or bottled apricot juice rounds out the drink.
 For a lighter version, I like to top off the mix with a splash of chilled seltzer."